-Even if all these precautions are taken, there’s always a chance the products you’re using contain harmful contaminants or chemical byproducts.
+Even if all these precautions are taken, there’s always a chance the products you use contain harmful contaminants or chemical byproducts.

-The long story short is that there’s absolutely no concrete evidence either way.
+Long story short, there’s absolutely no concrete evidence either way.
 The risk of damage to your lungs is real, though.

-However, what we do know is that smoking kratom in any form isn’t the usual way to consume it.
+However, we know that smoking kratom in any form isn’t the usual way to consume it.
 Instead, it’s almost always been consumed as a powder, or the leaves have been chewed.

 We don’t recommend anybody try vaping kratom.